Meghanag244/SignLink/README.md

 ## Process

 * Run `set_hand_histogram.py` to set the hand histogram for creating gestures.
-* Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning/blob/master/Code/hist).
+* Once you get a good histogram, save it in the code folder
 * Add different variations to the captured gestures by flipping all the images by using `Rotate_images.py`.
 * Run `load_images.py` to split all the captured gestures into training, validation and test set.
 * To view all the gestures, run `display_gestures.py` .